 Phillips County, situated in the eastern part of the state along the Mississippi River, has been a crucial site in the history of Arkansas as an essential port for hardwood and cotton.
 Many of us remember Elaine and surrounding areas as sites of racial violence and redemption—namely, the Elaine Race Massacre and, now, the burgeoning grassroots political movements.
 Music, storytelling, and nearly two dozen National Register of Historic Places represent parts of the county that tell the tale better than more lucrative exports.
 The county seat, Helena-West Helena, has earned its place as a political hotspot in the Arkansas Delta over the past few years.

-Highlighting Family and Community
+Highlighting Community and Culture

 ]]>